 The majority of people who want to move are motivated by having insufficient and poorly-fitting entertaining/family spaces in their current homes.
-While about 9% of Americans will solve their entertainment space challenges by eating Thanksgiving dinner out, you don’t have to give up on your at-home meal just yet!
+This is a big deal now with COVID 19 and making sure to social distance with family and friends.
+While about 9% of Americans will solve their entertainment space challenges by eating Thanksgiving dinner out this will be tricky with restrictions on restaurants in 2020, you don’t have to give up on your at-home meal just yet!
 The good news is that the holidays are a great time to buy and sell – so you can quickly and easily upgrade your space by working with a member of our real estate team.
 And if you’re not quite ready to move before Thanksgiving this year, you can try these tricks for making your Thanksgiving dinner table perfect, even if your dining room isn’t.

 If your bland dining room doesn’t feel festive, draw on plain white plates with permanent markers (then bake them to set it on) to make a modern, fun Thanksgiving place setting.
 Plus, if you’re running low on cabinet space, just send the plates home with your guests as low-cost souvenirs!

 4. Make Any Dining Room Feel Homey With A Custom, Kid-Friendly Tablecloth

 What if you can’t find a tablecloth that matches your dated dining room decor?
 Use rolled craft paper to create a cozy vibe instead.
 Bring out crayons (no pens — they might scratch!), and you can put away the kids’ table!
 Which is perfect if you’re also eating in a small dining room.

 5. Make Up For Missing Dining Room Space; Dine In A Living Room Space!